 Nigeria is Africa’s leading country from where medical tourists are traveling abroad and one of the biggest sufferers of medical tourism in the whole world.
 In 2012, 47% of Nigerians who went to India were medical tourists.
 That makes a collective of 18,000 people who spent $260 million in mere foreign exchange.
 5000 Nigerians seek treatment abroad every month and that results in a loss of N78 billion annually and medical tourism to India accounts for half of this cost.

-India’s medical tourism revenue is $3 billion and African countries contribute 32% to it.
+India’s medical tourism revenue is over $3 billion and African countries contribute more than 30% to it.
 That translates to a whopping $960 million that Africa loses.
 Improving healthcare in African countries can prevent this.
 Middle-class Nigerians prefer Middle East as their healthcare destination and the richest either go to the United States or Western Europe.
 An average Nigerian medical tourist spends approximately $20,000 to $40,000 on medical travel.